rishikeshsreehari/boring-stuff-with-code/gmail-unread-email-senders/readme.md

 Requires permission to access your gmail for reading inbox and sending email!

 Tested for 2200 unread emails!
+Also ensure that the number of threads are always less than unread emails in your inbox

 Here's the sample output you will see in your Gmail:

 Update this value if you want any labels to be excluded: labelToExclude = "to-read-newsletters

 ![image](https://github.com/rishikeshsreehari/boring-stuff-with-code/assets/14956650/573e56c8-49ab-4a56-85d6-9e2df16a6ae3)